EU leaders seek to inject energy into slow vaccine rollout

 The European Commission has sealed deals with several companies for well over 2 billion vaccine shots — far more than the EU population of around 450 million — but only three have been authorized: jabs from Pfizer-BioNTech, Moderna and AstraZeneca.
 Officials say the Johnson & Johnson vaccine could be approved next month.

-Not far from from where European Council President Charles Michel is chairing the summit from Brussels, the heads of the big pharmaceutical companies making vaccines will be grilled by EU lawmakers as the meeting goes on.
+Not far from from where European Council President Charles Michel chaired the summit from Brussels, the heads of the big pharmaceutical companies making vaccines were grilled by EU lawmakers as the meeting went on.

+AstraZeneca CEO Pascal Soriot was the target of much questioning, especially after he confirmed that the company would deliver less than half the vaccines it had committed to in the first quarter.
+The EU has partly blamed the delay for lagging far behind nations like Israel, the United States and Britain when it comes to vaccinations, on AstraZeneca not delivering as it promised.
+Early this week, the EU vaccination total stood at 6.5% while it surpassed 27% in the U.K.

+Soriot said he would deliver 40 million doses to the EU in the first quarter, confirming the lag, and blamed it on complicated production issues, “lower than expected output in our dedicated European supply chain."

 The leaders will also weigh whether and when to introduce vaccine certificates, which could help smooth a return to air travel and possibly avoid another disastrous summer holiday season, as the tourism industry and broader economies suffer from restrictions.